becomingahacker/bah-foundations-lab/README.md

 It means you're trying to change labs that are currently running.
 You have to stop and wipe them before making kinds of changes.

-* Stop all nodes from the Dashboard, Choose `Rows per Page: All`, Select All, then `Stop`, followed by `Wipe`, then `terraform apply` again:
+* Stop all labs from the Dashboard, Choose `Rows per Page: All`, Select All, then `Stop`, followed by `Wipe`, then `terraform apply` again:

 ```
 terraform apply
 ```

-* If this doesn't fix it, delete a single pod and reapply:
+* If this doesn't fix it, delete the single applicable pod in the error message and reapply:

 ```
-terraform destroy -target 'module.pod[14]'
+terraform destroy -target 'module.pod[1]'
 ```
 ```
 terraform apply